John Obi Mikel: Poor Nigeria ending does not damage legendary status | Goal.com

 Perhaps not a lot more: playing in the age of Yaya Toure, there was little chance of him ascending the throne that no other Nigerian has done since Kanu in 1999.

 That is no mark against him: he pretty much achieved everything else, and is by any measure a true legend of the African game.
-Not even the underwhelming Afcon 2019 final act could rob him of that.
+Not even an underwhelming final act at Afcon 2019 could rob him of that.